Why Japan Declared War on Floppy Disks and CDs

 The last “pager” service provider closed down only in 2019, and the last private user of these devices explained that it was his elderly mother’s favorite method of communication.

-In the United States, floppy disks were found to be still being used in managing the country’s nuclear forces in the 2010s, although this practice was phased out before 2020.
+In the United States, floppy disks were found to be still being used in the management of the country’s nuclear forces in the 2010s, although this practice was phased out before 2020.